The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 Auctions and other mechanisms for buying and selling

 NFTs are typically sold via auctions (to elicit the highest price possible) or at a fixed price.
 However, you are free to experiment.
 What do you think about letting loyal customers slam-dunk other bidders by placing a 10x or whatever-the-number bid to immediately win the auction?
+There’s plenty of room to innovate how people buy and sell NFTs.

 Most marketplaces also encourage users to mint their own NFT.
 Simply put, they take a digital asset provided by a customer and link it to a blockchain.
 When your cat gif has been added to a block on a chain, it becomes an NFT.